xinruili07/takehome-assignment/README.md

 }
 ```

-If there doesn't exist a show with the provided `id`, return a `404` with a descriptive `message`.
+If there doesn't exist a show with the provided `id`, return a `404` HTTP status code with a descriptive `message`.
 Remember to make use of the provided mockdb methods!

 *Use Part 5, which has been completed for you, to figure out how to write this endpoint!*